projectcalico/calico/maintenance/troubleshoot/troubleshoot-ebpf.md

     * A host endpoint ingress program is executed on the path from external node to the host.
     * A host endpoint egress program is executed on the path from host to external host.

 * `Final result=ALLOW (-1).
 Program execution time: 7366ns` is the message.
-In this case logging the final result of the program.
+In this case, logging the final result of the program.
 Note that the timestamp is massively distorted by the time spent logging.

 ## The `calico-bpf` tool